soniaisiganporia/awesome-cassandra/README.md

 - [DataStax Node.js Driver](https://github.com/datastax/nodejs-driver) - A modern, feature-rich and highly tunable Node.js client library for Apache Cassandra (1.2+) and DataStax Enterprise (3.1+) using exclusively Cassandra's binary protocol and Cassandra Query Language v3.
 - [DataStax C# Driver](https://github.com/datastax/csharp-driver) - A modern, feature-rich and highly tunable C# client library for Apache Cassandra (1.2+) and DataStax Enterprise (3.1+) using exclusively Cassandra's binary protocol and Cassandra Query Language v3.
 - [DataStax PHP Driver](https://github.com/datastax/php-driver) - DataStax PHP Driver for Apache Cassandra.
-- [Achilles](http://doanduyhai.github.io/Achilles/) - Achilles is an open source Persistence Manager for Apache Cassandra,with the features like Advanced bean mapping (compound primary key, composite partition key, timeUUID...),Native collections and map support,and so.
+- [Achilles](http://doanduyhai.github.io/Achilles/) - Achilles is an open source Persistence Manager for Apache Cassandra,with the features like Advanced bean mapping (compound primary key, composite partition key, timeUUID, ect),Native collections and map support,and so.
 - [phpcassa](https://github.com/thobbs/phpcassa) - PHP client library for Apache Cassandra.
 - [Caffinitas](https://bitbucket.org/snazy/caffinitas/src/develop/) - Caffinitas is an advanced object mapper for Apache Cassandra which has been especially designed to work with Datastax Java Driver 2.1+ against Apache Cassandra 2.1, 2.0 or 1.2.
 - [Spring Data for Apache Cassandra](http://projects.spring.io/spring-data-cassandra/) -  Spring Data for Apache Cassandra offers a familiar interface to those who have used other Spring Data modules in the past.